sakina1303/CookinSIH/db/README.md

 ### 7. `backups/`

-Local database backups.
-This folder is **ignored** in Git.

----

-## 🔁 Data Flow Summary

-1. **Student uses app offline**

-   - OCR → Vector Search → SLM → Answer
-   - All activity stored in local Student DB

-2. **Student goes online**

-   - Student DB pushes updates to Supabase (`sync_outbox`)

-3. **Teacher logs in + syncs**

-   - Teacher Dashboard pulls class data from Supabase
-   - Data saved into Teacher DB (`sync_inbox`)

-4. **Teacher gives feedback**
-   - Sent via email (not stored in any DB)

----

 # Database (trimmed)

-This `db/` folder now contains only what's needed to import PDF files from Supabase and store their extracted text in a local SQLite `books` table.
+This `db/` folder contains the minimal files needed for the PDF → SQLite workflow.

+Purpose

+- Download PDFs from a Supabase storage bucket, extract text, and save the results into a local SQLite `books` table used by the app or other offline tools.

 Kept files

-- `content/sqlite_books_schema.sql` — SQLite `books` schema used by the sync script
+- `content/sqlite_books_schema.sql` — SQLite `books` table schema
-- `tools/sync_pdfs_to_sqlite.py` — script to download PDFs, extract text, and insert rows into SQLite
+- `tools/sync_pdfs_to_sqlite.py` — sync script that downloads PDFs, extracts text, and inserts rows into SQLite

 Removed items

-- Vector search, migrations, student/teacher supabase schemas and other app-specific artifacts were removed to keep the repository minimal and focused.
+- Vector search, migrations, and student/teacher schemas were removed to keep the repository focused on the PDF import workflow.
+If you need them restored, tell me which folders to bring back.

-How to use
+Quick usage

 1. Install Python deps: